“Whatever you are, be a good one.” – Abraham Lincoln

 Senior and Junior Counselor placement is based on age, performance, and experience: Senior Counselors (ages 17+) are generally college students invited to work 3-6 weeks at camp.

-Junior Counselors (ages 16-19) are usually high school students receive 2-5 weeks of work during Grace Art Camp depending upon level of experience, performance evaluations, and camp needs.
+Junior Counselors (ages 16-19) are usually receive 2-5 weeks of work during the summer depending upon level of experience, performance evaluations, and camp needs.

 Deadline, April 1.
 After this date, we will keep your application on file to be considered for unexpected openings that may fit your level of experience and skill set.